Funeral For Stephon Clark To Begin As Sacramento Unrest Continues

 Also on Tuesday, a large crowd of demonstrators stood in front of doors to the Golden 1 Center and, for the second time in three games, forced the team to close the entrances to the Kings arena.

-On Wednesday, city official and the police department vowed not to allow activists to disrupt Thursday game.
+On Wednesday, city officials and the police department vowed not to allow activists to disrupt Thursday's game.

 A spokesperson says police have made two arrests during protests, which are scheduled to continue at 3 p.m.
 PT Thursday in front of the district attorney's office.
 The funeral is scheduled for 11 a.m.
 PT.